Guild Hall of East Hampton

 Guild Hall of East Hampton in the incorporated Village of East Hampton on Long Island's East End, is one of the United States' first multidisciplinary cultural institutions.
 Opened in 1931, it was designed by architect Aymar Embury II and includes a visual art museum with three galleries and the Hilarie and Mitchell Morgan Theater, a 1931 jewel-box proscenium stage.
 Following a comprehensive renovation completed in 2024, the facility features upgraded museum galleries, theater space, and educational facilities.
 It is historically significant for its role in exhibiting the works of the American Abstract expressionists Jackson Pollock, Willem de Kooning, Lee Krasner, John Ferren, and Robert Motherwell; performances by Helen Hayes, Thornton Wilder, Douglas Fairbanks, Jr., Bob Fosse and Gwen Verdon, Eli Wallach and Anne Jackson, and hundreds of other world-class stars of stage and screen; and involvement by the literary figures George Plimpton, Peter Matthiessen, Gore Vidal, Edward Albee, and John Steinbeck.
 Guild Hall presents more than 200 programs annually and hosts approximately 60,000 visitors each year.
 It holds a permanent collection of 2,400 works of art and continues to build on important relationships in the worlds of film, theatre, dance, music, and visual art.
-The museum's current Executive Director is Andrea Grover, who was previously Curator of Special Projects of the Parrish Art Museum.

 History

-Conceived of and mainly funded by the philanthropist Mrs. Lorenzo E. Woodhouse, Guild Hall opened to great fanfare on August 19, 1931 ("East Hampton has never known a celebration like that"), when 1,000 people crammed into the theater and gallery.
+Conceived of and mainly funded by the philanthropists Mr. and Mrs. Mary and Lorenzo E. Woodhouse, Guild Hall opened to great fanfare on August 19, 1931 ("East Hampton has never known a celebration like that"), when 1,000 people crammed into the theater and gallery.
 The building site, on Main Street, was the former homestead of Samuel Miller, a farmer, between the First Presbyterian Church of East Hampton and Mulford Farm, a homestead which dates back to pre-Revolutionary War times.

 As stated in the legal documents granting permission for the forming of Guild Hall, its mission has been, from the outset, to "encourage and cultivate a taste for music, drama, and the arts through the presentation of musical, dramatic and other intellectual and instructive opinions; to furnish galleries for art entertainments; for the exchange of and objects of [sic] historical interest; to furnish a meeting place for various organizations; in short to promote and encourage a higher type of citizenship".

 Guild Hall's early trustees were predominantly members of the conservative social elite with token representation from the year-round community.
 Eventually, the "rebels in their own social set" persuaded the reluctant board to agree to a regional invitational visual arts show that would bring some of the most prominent artists of the day—as well as an embracing of more broad and avant garde criteria—to Guild Hall.